joelkoz/NodeMDA/README.md

 NodeMDA.js
 ==========

 *NOTE: This README covers the NodeMDA code generation engine.

+For a free, open source, and completely integrated UML diagram creation tool with NodeMDA integrated, so the [NodeUML VSCode Extension](https://github.com/joelkoz/NodeUML)

 If you are not interest in writing your own code generation plugins and instead want to use NodeMDA to generate a complete NodeJS application stack using Koa, Mongoose, and MongoDB for the back end and React + Mantine for the front end, all deployable using Docker, see the README